acjh/pdf.js/README.md

         $ };
         $ PDFJS.FormFunctionality.setControlRenderClosureByType(myClosure,'TEXT');

+Alternately, you may accept the base default rendering of the control element, but instead opt to modify the control element after the default control element object has been created, but before it has been inserted into the dom.
+This is called for the pageholder div with params "PAGE","page" and the element, the canvas element with params "CANVAS","canvas" and the element, the form element with params "FORM","form" and the element, and for each individual input control, with fieldType as one of the FormFunctionality.fieldTypes constants (CHECK_BOX, DROP_DOWN, TEXT etc), elementId with fieldData.correctedId which maps to the name of the element as well as the id for non-radio buttons and element which is the actual input object.

+        $ var myClosure = function (fieldType, elementId, element) {
+        $     if (fieldType!='PAGE' && fieldType!='CANVAS' && fieldType!='FORM') {
+        $         element.style = element.style + '; background-color:orange;';
+        $     }
+        $ };
+        $ PDFJS.FormFunctionality.setPostCreationTweak(myClosure);

 The basic types are:
 + CHECK_BOX - Check boxes
 + TEXT - All _input_ controls of type text, file and password as well as _textarea_s